 Water doesn’t currently exist on Mars' surface, but it used to.
 We know this from dramatic dry canyons and river channels seen from orbit, as well as minerals on the surface that only form in liquid water.
-About 4 billion years ago, something happened to Mars’ atmosphere, and most of the liquid water evaporated.
+Around 3 billion years ago, something happened to Mars’ atmosphere, and most of the liquid water evaporated.
 But some of it may still be underground, safely shielded from harmful solar radiation that bombards the planet’s surface.
 Could those ancient pockets of water contain life?

-Tianwen-1 will also give China valuable Mars experience and lay groundwork for a possible sample return mission planned for the end of the 2020s.
+Tianwen-1 will give China valuable Mars experience and lay groundwork for a possible sample return mission planned for the end of the 2020s.
 Getting Martian samples back to Earth is a top priority for the scientific community.
 Despite the impressive advances made in placing miniature science instruments on spacecraft, only Earth-bound technology can date samples with absolute precision, reproduce scientific results, and verify the presence or absence of life in a sample.

 Tianwen means "questions to heaven," or "questioning the heavens."
-All Chinese interplanetary missions are expected to carry the Tianwen moniker going forward.
+You can listen to a pronunciation of Tianwen by Quanzhi Ye.
+All interplanetary Chinese missions are expected to carry the Tianwen moniker going forward.

-How Tianwen-1 will explore Mars
+How Tianwen-1 Works